Senate (Upper House)

 Yasmin topped biology for two years during her early academic years.
 Her comprehension of ecosystems enables her to understand the critical importance of maintaining our biodiversity and ensuring Australia progresses into a “renewables” economy.
 Yasmin walks the talk having built an award winning energy efficient home where she practices sustainable living and enjoys bush walking with her Labrador.

 Colin Scott is a 6th generation Western Australian.
 He lives in North Perth with his wife of 28 years, and 18 yr old son who is a trades apprentice.

 Colin believes in the value and social gain of volunteering and has recently celebrated 20 years of continuous community work, whereby he was given the once in a lifetime opportunity to carry the Commonwealth Games baton of 2018, in Perth.

 He believes in a healthy environment for healthy living, as he has a background and qualifications in health service and health education.

 Colin and wife Heather have also run a small business in North Perth for many years and strive for good practice, quality workmanship and are well regarded for their customer service.

-Good governance of any form requires continuous scrutiny by the people and Colin has decided to attempt to be part of a team of ordinary citizens who will question the decision making of our House of Parliament.
-He feels that the generations who have come before him are owed the due diligence.
-The generations who come after are no less owed the same.
+Good governance of any form requires continuous scrutiny by the people.
+Colin has decided to attempt to be part of a team of ordinary citizens who will question the decision making of our House of Parliament.
+He feels that the generations who have come before him are owed due diligence.
+The generations who come after are owed the same.